LeonAirRC/Jeti-Lua-Apps/Virtual Sensor/README.md

 # Vitual Sensor
 ### [Installation](https://github.com/LeonAirRC/Jeti-Lua-Apps#installation)
 Calculates virtual telemetry values that can be composed of mathematical and boolean operations.\
-The numeric inputs can be constants, telemetry values, proportional controls, switches, trainer inputs, ppm inputs and servo outputs.\
+The numeric inputs can be constants, telemetry values, proportional controls and switches.\
 Numeric values are processed in a tree of mathematical operation that take either one or two operators, eg ADD, MIN, SQRT, SIN, ABS.\
 \
 Although constants can only be integers, floating point constants can be created with DIV elements:\